HyunJin-Hena-Ahn/E-commerce-Shipping-Data-Analysis/README.md

 ## Background and Overview

 This project investigates e-commerce shipment data to uncover insights that can help optimize shipment performance and improve delivery efficiency.
 The analysis focuses on shipment delays, their correlation with discounts, product importance, and shipping modes.
 The ultimate goal is to understand key operational bottlenecks and recommend improvements to enhance shipping efficiency.
-- Shipments with discounts above 10% face operational bottlenecks leading to 100% delays.
+- Shipments with discounts above 10% face operational bottlenecks leading to 100% delays, pointing to severe operational inefficiencies.
-- High-importance products are disproportionately delayed in Ship and Road modes.
+- High-priority products are disproportionately delayed, especially in Ship and Road modes, indicating prioritization and resource allocation issues.
-- Specific warehouse blocks (B, D, F) contribute to the highest delay rates.
+- Specific warehouse blocks, notably A and B consistently contribute to the highest delay rates, emphasizing the need for targeted process improvements.

 ## Data Structure and Preprocessing